-If you’re a parent of a toddler or preschooler, you probably already know that holiday gift-giving can be… a lot.
-Here are some gift ideas that are guaranteed to please with an emphasis on supporting local businesses, simplicity, engagement, and/or sustainable production.
+If you’re browsing for a toddler or preschool-age child, you probably already know that holiday gift-giving can be… a lot.
+Here are some gift ideas that are guaranteed to please with an emphasis on simplicity, engagement, and/or sustainable production.

 This beautiful wooden activity center has four different stations that will keep kiddos busy!
 Note: requires assembly.